Fairweather

 Figment of Reality

 I guess everyone needs to express their existential unease at least once.
-This is mine, and it’s been in process for over 16 years now.
-I think I knew what I wanted to say, but it took a long time for me to learn to say it.
+This is mine.
+I started writing it in 2006, but it took a few years for me to learn to say what I wanted to say.
 Also, this quick note: although I had a few very real, very vivid scenes to start with, this story is just that, a story.

 The photo, by an anonymous VQ-1 airman looking west from the barracks next to mine at Da Nang Air Base, shows an illumination shell (center), flares shot by individual Marines, a Cobra gunship in action (far left), and a diving F-100 Super Sabre (Upper right: I saw orange-flamed Sabres fire blue-flamed rockets around that mountain pass many times.)
 It was nights like these that inspired this story.
 There were many of them in late April and early May of 1970.